JBShady/COD5-Remastered/README.md

 * Slightly lower ADS time, as this weapon is supposed to be slow to handle
 * (Upgraded) Fixed capitalization in the name
 * (Upgraded) The Browning now recieves a similar damage multiplier buff compared to the MG42 when upgrading, instead of previously being left behind
-* Has visible bipod in model
+* Has visible bipod in models for both upgraded/un-upgraded versions

 #### MG42
 * Slightly higher mobility compared to the Browning, representing its lighter weight in real life
-* Decreased un-upgraded drum magazine capacity from 125 to 100 to differentiate it from the Browning, which also better represents its historically accurate lower capacity
+* Decreased un-upgraded drum magazine capacity from 125 to 100 while still retaining 500 stock ammo to differentiate it from the Browning, which also better represents its historically accurate lower capacity
-* Has visible bipod in model
+* Has visible bipod in models for both upgraded/un-upgraded versions
+* (Upgraded) Updated model to remove metal gaps without silver etching

 #### PTRS-41
 * Nerfed reserve ammo to 50 max instead of 60 to match other similar rifles, and also so that the upgraded reserve ammo of 60 feels earned
-* Uses the sniper voiceover category instead of the PPSh for the four heroes
+* Uses the cut sniper voiceover category instead of the PPSh when playing as the four heroes
 * (Upgraded) Increased reserve ammo from 60 to 64 so it is actually divisible by the clip capacity (8)
 * (Upgraded) Recieves small mobility buff